 I saw the soft smile Mother gave to Maude and tossed my head as her lips thinned when she looked me up and down.
 “Why can’t you fasten those top buttons like your sister!” she snapped as we left the house.

 The air was laden with the scent of honeysuckle.
 Our horses were fresh, my black Duke shying at every shadow, her bay Roman breaking into a trot, for once actually awake.
 “Make certain you don’t fall off,” I murmured.
 Maude slapped her crop against his flank and the bay broke into a canter.

 When I came to myself, I pushed up to look around.
-My sister was stumbling to her feet, looking from side to side.
+My sister was stumbling to her feet, head moving side to side.
 Her horse was standing not far from her, breathing heavily.
 I called to her but she didn’t turn my way.
 She just kept walking.
 Something fell into my eyes, and I wiped at it.
-When I pulled my hand back I saw it was blood and felt the pain in my head.
+When I pulled my hand back I saw it was blood and felt pain in my head.